-Elmira College has a strong, proud history in connection Samuel Langhorne Clemens, most famously known as Mark Twain, and some of the author’s most well-known books.
+Elmira College has a strong, proud history associated with Samuel Langhorne Clemens, most famously known as Mark Twain, and some of the author’s most well-known books.

 This proud tradition began with Jervis Langdon, Mark Twain’s future father-in-law.
 A prominent Elmira businessman, Jervis Langdon was one of the seven progressive civic leaders, who in 1853 began to formulate the plans and the design for Elmira College – the first college in the nation founded for women to offer a course of study and a degree equal to that earned by men.
 He was later appointed to the first Elmira College Board of Trustees, a position he held until his death in 1870.